 Comprehensive Case Management

-This is the core component of HOW's support services for both individuals and families.
-Case Managers work with each woman to develop a Transition Plan with short- and long-term goals and then provide the support and assistance needed to accomplish her goals.
+Comprehensive Case Management is the core component of HOW's support services for both individuals and families.
+Case Managers work with each client to develop a Service Plan with short- and long-term goals and then provide the support and assistance needed to accomplish those goals.
+HOW’s supportive services staff adhere to harm reduction, trauma-informed care, and asset-based principles in its program implementation.